-F. Parking.
+3. Parking.

-- 1. Farmer's Markets.
-None, however available parking spaces shall not be reduced by more than 40 percent of what is provided.
-Thus, at a minimum 60 percent of existing parking shall be made available for patrons.
-An exception may be made if a parking study, prepared by a Licensed Traffic Engineer, concludes that there is adequate parking in the area, not including on-street parking in Residential Districts. - 2.
-Commercial Farmer's Markets.
-Permanent Farmer's Markets shall provide parking per Article 20, Parking and Loading. - 3.
-Street Fairs.
-None.
+- a.
+Permanent Off-Street Farmer's Market.
+Permanent Outdoor Farmer's Markets shall provide parking per Article 24, Parking and Loading. - b.
+Temporary Off-Street Farmer's Market.
+None required, however available parking spaces for other uses on the site shall not be reduced by more than 40 percent.
+An exception may be made if a parking study, prepared by a Licensed Traffic Engineer, concludes that there is adequate parking in the area, not including on-street parking in Residential Districts. - c.
+On-Street Farmer's Markets.
+None required.